5 Stretches To Improve Flexibility And Slow Down Aging

 This stretch works your hip flexors, glutes, and quads.
 Place your right knee on the floor, and your left foot in front of your right knee with the knee bent.
 Gently lower your right hip towards the floor and hold for one minute.
 Slowly build up the time you hold this stretch.
 Repeat on the other leg.

-There are many other effective stretches you can do.
+There are many other stretches to improve flexibility.
 Try to work all your major muscles to keep your body balanced and flexible.

 You’ll have better posture and balance and won’t experience the devastating consequences of being dependent on others as you age.
 Commit today to improve and maintain your flexibility so you can do all the things that bring you joy!

 What do you do to maintain your flexibility?
-I would love if you’d share your tips and suggestions.
-Please take the time to leave a comment below!
+I would love it if you took the time to share your experience.
+Let me know in the comments:)